daniellenguyen/composer/README.txt

 Changes:

+  ***Changes 4/7/2016***

+  The factory class was modified to accommodate the addition of the composite view.
+  All view constructors now take in a model - there were inconsistencies with regards to this before.
+A method called render() was added to the view interface.
+A NoteAdderView was added in order to accommodate the visual interface through which to add, delete, and change notes.

+  The interfaces of the model now have each only one implementing class, so all the methods from the implementing classes were added to the interface so that as much indirection as possible could be had from the model's clients.
+  A field for the last note in a piece of music and the current beat being played were added to the NoteList class.

-  ***Changes 5/6/2016***
+  ***Changes 4/6/2016***

   There are no notable changes.
 More functionality was added without changing previous functionality in any notable way

+  The Note class was changed to accommodate fields necessary for the MIDI view.

   ***Previous Changes***
-  The Note class was changed to accomodate fields necessary for the MIDI view.

   The getter-setter pattern was also applied here.

-  The NoteList class was changed to accomodate that the given txt files' definition of the end of a note.
+  The NoteList class was changed to accommodate that the given txt files' definition of the end of a note.
 The original model assumed that the end time was the last timestamp the note would play, but the txt file assumes that the end time is the first timestamp where the note doesn't play.
-The add, delete, and contains method with accompanying unit tests were changed to accomodate this.
+The add, delete, and contains method with accompanying unit tests were changed to accommodate this.

   The NoteList class was also changed so that if a user tried to get all notes at a certain timestamp and that timestamp did not happen to be recorded in